mikependon/RepoDB.NET/pages/getstarted/sqlserver.md

 // Create the 'table' columns/rows
 ```

-Then pass it as a value to your argument.
+Then, pass it as a value to your argument.

 ```csharp
 using (var connection = new SqlConnection(ConnectionString))